vicelikedust/GRT_Dashboard_Grabber/README.md

    - python scrape.py

-2. The script will open the specified Power BI report URL, scrape the data, and insert it into the MySQL/MariaDB database.
+2. The script will open the specified Power BI report URL, scrape the data, and insert or update it in the MySQL/MariaDB database.

 ## License